Renaissance Naples Hotel Mediterraneo Info

 While I know fitness isn’t everyone’s idea of vacation fun, I couldn’t get enough of the hotel’s McFit Fitness Centre.
 Every stay comes with complimentary use of the 18,000-square-foot facility, where you’ll find everything from bikes and elliptical machines to weight and rowing machines.

 It’s not a bad place to burn off all the carbs that are one of the highlights of every tremendous Italian vacation.
-There’s also a great swimming pool and whirlpool on the 10th-floor Solarium with incredible city views.
+The 10th-floor solarium has a great swimming pool and whirlpool with incredible city views.

 Dining